Watermark (Enya album): Side one

 "Storms in Africa" originated from a melody that Enya had played on the Juno-60 after Nicky had preset with a sound using its arpeggiator function and asked her to develop something with it.
 He returned to the studio several hours later to find Enya had come up with the song's chord sequence, which inspired him to suggest the title.
 From then on, he helped to "guide its direction" and arrangement.
+They wanted the song to capture a feeling of unrest, to which Cullum suggested they bring in Hughes to play the rototoms and African hand drums.
 The track was named after it was recorded.
 Two versions were recorded with Irish and English lyrics; Roma recalled the Irish version became the favourite to which Enya and Nicky also agreed, which led to its addition on the album.
 The English version, titled "Storms in Africa (Part II)", became a B-side on the former's single in 1989 and a bonus track on some later pressings of Watermark.

 In writing about "Exile" in 2002, Roma believed its theme of loneliness from the separation of one's love is also met with "hope and determination" that they will return.
 The song was originally recorded with wordless vocals, but Dickins thought it would work better with lyrics, in particular poetry by Wilfred Owen.
 Roma was familiar with some of Owen's works, and wrote a set of lyrics inspired by their style.
 Enya and Nicky wished to incorporate the shakuhachi, a Japanese flute, on the track but they could not find a player confident enough.
 Instead, as Nicky explained, they resorted to hiring "a gypsy guy to play the flute".
 The vocal version was released as a B-side to Enya's 1992 single "Book of Days", titled "As Baile".

 "Miss Clare Remembers" is a reworked version of a same-titled piano instrumental that Enya originally recorded in 1983, her first project as a solo artist.
 It was released on Touch Travel (1984), an audio cassette of music from various artists.
 When the track was re-recorded for Watermark, Enya and Nicky toyed with adding vocals and other instruments, but agreed it sounded best as a piano piece.
 Its title refers to the same-titled book by English novelist Miss Read, whose depictions of country and village life, and the people who lived there, appealed to Enya.
 Roma thought the piece "recaptures the naivety and innocence of an age and a place far removed from the whirl and pressure of a sophisticated society".